Indiana Rental Agreement

 Indiana Landlord Tenant Laws

-• Warranty of Habitability – Indiana landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – Indiana landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within a reasonable time after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants in Indiana aren’t allowed to repair and deduct, or withhold rent.
+Tenants usually aren’t allowed to repair and deduct, or withhold rent.

-• Security Deposits – Indiana does not put a cap on the maximum a landlord can charge for a security deposit.
-Upon lease termination, a landlord has 45 days to return any unused portion of the deposit to the tenant.
+• Security Deposits – Indiana does not cap the maximum of a security deposit.
+When a lease ends, a landlord has 45 days to return any unused portion of the tenant’s security deposit.

-• Lease Termination – Indiana lets tenants terminate a month-to-month lease with one month of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Indiana lets tenants end a month-to-month lease with one month of advance notice.
+Terminating a fixed-term lease early requires (in most cases) active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Indiana landlords can raise rent by any amount between lease periods, whenever they want, with no particular requirements for justification, as long as they provide at least 30 days of advance notice.
-Late fees have no maximum, except for a $25 limit on returned check fees.
+• Rent Increases and Fees – Indiana landlords can raise rent by any amount between lease periods, as long as they provide at least 30 days of advance notice.
+Late fees have no maximum.
+Returned check fees have a $25 limit.

-• Landlord Entry – Indiana landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, and property showings.
-Before entering, a landlord must provide at least 24 hours of advance notice, except in emergency situations.
+• Landlord Entry – Indiana landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+Before entering, they must provide reasonable advance notice (by custom, at least 24 hours), except in emergency situations.

-• Settling Legal Disputes – Indiana allows hearing landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $6,000.
-Unlike many states, STATE’s small claims courts are allowed to hear eviction cases.
+• Settling Legal Disputes – Indiana lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $6,000.
+Unlike many states, Indiana’s small claims courts can hear eviction cases.
 However, some counties, such as Marion County, operate their own small claims court system with different thresholds.

 To learn more about landlord tenant laws in Indiana, click here.